 What is an Oklahoma Burger?

 A finely ground burger patty that is smashed on a griddle.
-It is topped with thinly sliced onions then cheese to make the ultimate onion burger.
+It is topped with thinly sliced onions then cheese to make the ultimate onion burger that taste amazing.

 Where did the Fried Onion Burger Come From?